MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.1.0/new-azureps-module-az.md

 to introduce a new set of modules, with new cmdlets, for interacting with Azure from PowerShell.

-The biggest and most important change is that PowerShell has been a cross-platform product since the introduction of [PowerShell 6.x](/powershell/scripting/overview), based on the .NET Standard library.
-We're committed to bringing Azure support to all platforms.
-This means the Azure PowerShell modules needed to be updated to use .NET Standard and be compatible with PowerShell 6.2.4 and later.
+The biggest and most important change is that PowerShell has been a cross-platform product since the introduction of [PowerShell](/powershell/scripting/overview), based on the .NET Standard library.
+We're committed to bringing Azure support to all platforms, which means that the Azure PowerShell modules needed to be updated to use .NET Standard and be compatible with PowerShell Core.
 Rather than taking the existing AzureRM module and introduce complex changes to add this support, the Az module was created.

 Creating a new module also allowed our engineers to make the design and naming of cmdlets and modules consistent.
 All modules now start with the `Az.` prefix and cmdlets all use the